hyperledger-labs/fabric-smart-client/docs/design.md

     as she would do with the Fabric Client SDK.
   - `Identity Management`: The Fabric platform allows an FSC node to play the role of an `Endorser`, not just that of a `Fabric Client`.
-  - `State-Based Programming Model API` (`SPM`, for short): Instead of dealing directly with a Read-Write Set (RWS, for short), the SPM API allows the developer to think directly in terms of business objects.
-The SPM API takes care of translating these business objects to a well-formed RWS.
-Therefore, FSC nodes can collaboratively assemble a Fabric Transaction and its RWS, and then other FSC nodes, playing the role of endorsers, endorse the assembled transaction.
+  - `State-Based Programming Model API` (`SPM`, for short): Instead of dealing directly with a Read-Write Set (RWSet, for short), the SPM API allows the developer to think directly in terms of business objects.
+The SPM API takes care of translating these business objects to a well-formed RWSet.
+Therefore, FSC nodes can collaboratively assemble a Fabric Transaction and its RWSet, and then other FSC nodes, playing the role of endorsers, endorse the assembled transaction.
     This gives much more flexibility than the default chaincode-centric protocol to assemble transactions, that Fabric offers.
   - `Vault`: The Fabric platform equips an FSC node with a local storage system that contains only the transactions